adthoms/icp_toybox/README.md

 ### Libraries

-To install the following libraries (from source), create the following directory
+To install the following libraries (from source), create the following directory:
 ```bash
 cd && mkdir -p ~/Software
 ```